stratacommons/stratacommons.github.io/docs/organizer_admin_faq/form_b.md

 nav_order: 7
 parent: Organizer Admin FAQ
 ---
-# Form B and Form F
+# Form B and Form F.

 *How do I use your Form B or F Service?*